Design Your Own Universe: A Physics-Informed Agnostic Method for Enhancing Graph Neural Networks: Related Works

-\paragraph{Graph Topology and OSQ} Unlike the OSM, the OSQ problem has just been identified and quantified recently \cite{alon2020bottleneck,topping2021understanding}, and little is known about a commonly acceptable definition of the OSQ issue.
-Despite this, many topological indicators have been spotted to be responsible for the OSQ, for example, graph Ricci/Forman curvature \cite{topping2021understanding,giraldo2022understanding}, leading to the so-called spatial rewiring approaches.
-Other indicators such as spectral gap \cite{karhadkar2023fosr}, Cheeger constant \cite{banerjee2022oversquashing}, and effective resistance serve as the motivation of so-called spectral rewiring for the OSQ issue.
+\paragraph{Graph Topology and OSQ} Unlike the OSM, the OSQ problem has just been identified and quantified recently \cite{alon2020bottleneck,topping2021understanding,shi2023exposition}, and little is known about a commonly acceptable definition of the OSQ issue. {Despite this, there are two general types of methods to mitigate OSQ, namely spatial and spectral graph rewiring methods, respectively.
+Although both spatial and spectral rewiring methods tend to rewire the graph to make the information flow easier to mitigate the OSQ problem, spatial rewiring methods target more on the graph's topological indicators, whereas spectral methods commonly focus on the rewiring based on graph spectral characteristics.

+Specifically, \cite{topping2021understanding} firstly linked the OSQ problem to the graph curvatures and showed that it is those edges with negative (balanced) Forman curvatures responsible for the OSQ problem, and a corresponding curvature flow-based rewiring approach is proposed.
+Later, the relationships between OSQ and other types of graph curvatures (i.e., Ricci curvature) are developed \cite{giraldo2022understanding,shi2023frameless, fesser2023mitigating}.
+On the other hand, spectral methods treat the OSQ problem as an ``unbalance'' of the identified spectral indicators such as spectral gap \cite{karhadkar2023fosr}, Cheeger constant \cite{banerjee2022oversquashing}, and effective resistance.
+It is worth noting that recent research \cite{giraldo2023trade,shao2023unifying} has also illustrated that although edges with negative curvatures are responsible for the OSQ problem, indicating a ``tough'' information transaction, those edges with very positive curvatures are, in general, responsible for the OSM problem since the node features are too ``easy'' to be homogenized by GNNs, suggesting a trade-off between OSQ and OSM.